rmartinjak/graphcomp/README.md

 graphcomp
 =========

-a collection of "compilers" that output graphs in DOT
+a collection of "compilers" that output graphs using Graphviz